txsjyy/Comp_539_Project_Group1/README.md

 ### Login POST@login/login

 Request Body
-- user: str, alias the new user wishes to associate with their account.
+- username: str, alias the new user wishes to associate with their account.
-- pass: str, key to login to user account.
+- password: str, key to login to user account.
+- email: str, email associated with the account for recovery.

 Response Header
-- Set-Cookie: STSESSIONID=portfolioId-randomLong-timestamp, Max-Age=3600.
+- Set-Cookie: STSESSIONID=portfolioId-randomLong-timestamp;Max-Age=3600.

+    This is a unique cookie corresponding to a user's active session.
+This indicates to the server who is executing the request with userId and login timestamp info bundled.

-Success: 200: "Login Successful!"
+Success: `200 OK` "Login Successful!"

-Failure: 400: "Failed to register the user."
+Failure: `400 BAD_REQUEST` "Failed to log user in - credentials did not match."

 ### Register POST@login/register

 Request Body
-- user: str, alias the new user wishes to associate with their account.
+- username: str, alias the new user wishes to associate with their account.
-- pass: str, key to log in to user account.
+- password: str, key to log in to user account.
-- email: str, email used for account recovery.
+- email: str, email associated with the account for recovery.

-Success: 201: "User successfully registered."
+Success: `201 CREATED` "User successfully registered."

+Failure can occur on the request lacking any of the required parameters or because a user of the provided username already exists.
+Note that a user is allowed to create multiple usernames with the same email - this simulates having multiple portfolios or accoutns.

+Failure: `400 BAD_REQUEST`
+- username clash: "Failed to register the user - username clash."
-Failure: 400: "Failed to register the user."
+- no username/password/email: "Failed to register the user - no \<username/password/email> provided."

 ## Order Requests

 These requests require order information and the sessionID of the requesting user.

-### Place a Market Order POST@order/placeMarketOrder
+### Place a Order POST@order/placeOrder

+Request Header
+- Cookie: STSESSIONID=portfolioId-randomLong-timestamp;Max-Age=3600

 Request Body
--  a
-Response Body
+-  type: str, one of "STOP","LIMIT", or "MARKET" for the associated order type
+-  portfolioId: long, unique identifier of requesting user
+-  ticker: str, symbol associated with requested asset
+-  quantity: int, amount of asset requested
+-  side: str, either "BUY" or "SELL" for buy orders or sell orders, respectively
+-  price: float, relevant price for a Limit Order or Stop Order

+Success: `201 CREATED` Order successfully placed.

+Failure: `400 BAD_REQUEST` Failed to make an order.

-### Cancel Order DELETE@order/cancelOrder/{sessionId}&{orderId}
+### Cancel Order DELETE@order/cancelOrder/{orderId}

-Request Path: sessionId&orderId
+Request Path: orderId
-- sessionID: unique cookie corresponding to a user's active session.
-This indicates to the server who is executing the request with userId and login timestamp info bundled.
 - orderId: unique ID associated with an order.
 This ID is returned by any request that places an order and should be sent back upon cancellation.

+Request Header
+- Cookie: STSESSIONID=portfolioId-randomLong-timestamp;Max-Age=3600

+Success: `200 OK` "Order successfully cancelled."

+Failure `400 BAD_REQUEST` "Failred to cancel the request order: \<orderId>."

 ## Dashboard Requests

-### Get Portfolio Value GET@dashboard/getPFValue/{sessionId}
+### Get Portfolio Value GET@dashboard/getPFValue
 _NOT IMPLEMENTED_

-Request Body:
+Request Header
-- sessionID: str, sessionID(cookie value) of the current logged-in session
+- Cookie: STSESSIONID=portfolioId-randomLong-timestamp;Max-Age=3600

 Response:
 -

-### Get Total Cash Amount GET@dashboard/getCash/{sessionId}
+### Get Total Cash Amount GET@dashboard/getCash
 _NOT IMPLEMENTED_

-Request:
-- sessionID: str, sessionID(cookie value) of the current logged-in session
+Request Header
+- Cookie: STSESSIONID=portfolioId-randomLong-timestamp;Max-Age=3600

 Response:
 -